Borislav Mikelić: Breakup of Yugoslavia

 With the rise of nationalism and end of Communism in Yugoslavia in 1989–90, Mikelić found himself in a republic, Croatia, caught between two rival nationalisms – Croatian and Serbian.
-Mikelić opposed both, and, in August 1990 he and a number of other Serbs, Croats and others in the SKH formed the Yugoslavist Socialist Party of Croatia – Party of Yugoslav Orientation, to oppose the pro-Croatian Social Democratic Party of Croatia led by Ivica Račan and the pro-Serbian Serbian Democratic Party (SDS) led by Jovan Rašković.
-The party's secretary was a Croatian, Goran Babić, and the membership and leadership included a large number of Croats, and also Muslims, Hungarians and other nations and nationalities, though pro-Yugoslav Serbs were most numerous.
+Mikelić opposed both, and, in August 1990 he and a number of other Serbs, Croats and others in the SKH formed the Yugoslavist Socialist Party of Croatia – Party of Yugoslav Orientation.

 The party essentially supported the status quo ante bellum, i.e. preservation of federal Yugoslavia and Croatia as a federal republic of that federation, with the Serbs as a constituent nation, opposing both demands for confederalisation and Croatian independence and autonomy for the Serbs or the redrawing of any state borders.

 In late September 1990, when Croatian police were sent to investigate Serb forces being organized in Petrinja, the Serb forces attacked the Croatian police force without warning.
 Mikelić, whose party was the first to inform the Federal Presidency of these dramatic events, was accused of organising a Serbian rebellion by the Croatian government.
-Later in 1990, Mikelić had a near-fatal car accident in Bosnia.
-He spent several months in hospital in Belgrade.
+A court in Sisak sentenced him in absentia to 20 years in prison in 1993.
+After 11 years, he requested a review of the proceedings, and the Zagreb County Court dismissed the indictment in 2011.

 The Socialist Party in January 1991 joined the League of Communists – Movement for Yugoslavia, but its influence in Croatia was not great.
 The HDZ also asked him to quit his job running Gavrilović, threatening to blockade the company if he did not resign.

-Mikelić spent the next few years in Serbia, continuing his business activities.
-He was often asked to join the Socialist Party of Serbia of Slobodan Milošević, but never did, deciding not to attend their meetings and congresses, and instead associating with the Yugoslav Left.
+Mikelić spent the next few years in Serbia, continuing his business activities and associated with the Yugoslav Left.